mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-We apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each object to the state we captured from the left side.
+When we apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each object to the state we captured from the left side.

 This simple change is enough to keep the left and right simulations in sync.
 Interestingly enough, PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops.

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>

+And now as you can see above, both simulations are in sync.
 This __proves__ that a state synchronization based approach for networking can work with PhysX.
 The only problem is that sending uncompressed physics state like this uses way too much bandwidth...

 # Bandwidth Optimization

-The easiest way to reduce bandwidth is to recognize when cubes are at rest.
-In this case, instead of repeatedly sending (0,0,0) for linear velocity, and (0,0,0) for and angular velocity as float values, we just send one bit: __at rest__.
+To make sure the networked physics sample is playable over the internet, we need to get bandwidth under control.
+The easiest gains can be had by simply recognizing when cubes are at rest, and coding the state for these cubes more efficiently.

-Now when we transmit state over the network, it is encoded like this:
+For example, instead of repeatedly sending (0,0,0) for linear velocity, and (0,0,0) for angular velocity for objects at rest, we send just one bit.

     [position] (vector3)
     [rotation] (quaternion)